maynouf/maynouf/README.md

-- 🍞 Currently working as a Backend Programmer and Data Analyst.
+- 🍞 Currently working as a Programmer and Data Analyst.
 - 🌲 Interested in Energy, Environment and Economics.